meslahik/dynatree/README.md

-# dynatree
+# DynaTree
-A scalable and highly available B+tree over partitioned state machine replication
+DynaTree is a scalable and highly available B+tree over partitioned state machine replication.
+DynaTree employs the partitioned state machine replication model that partitions the application state and replicates each partition.
+Tree operations are atomically multicast to the partitions involved in the request, and then executed.
+Atomic multicast ensures that requests are properly ordered across partitions to ensure that replicas end up in the same state after execution.